Jinzhou511/EC601/Project3/README.md

-# EC601Project3
+# EC601 Project3
 Here is EC601 project 3, which contains the unit test, performance test and pylint test of project2.

+I want to first express my gratitude  to the two Teaching Assistants Feng Wang and Niantong Dong, their guidance and suggestion is very significant and really helpful!

-My project2-Sentiment Analysis was written in Jupyter Notebook, so it is quite different to run unit test for .ipynb files, therfore I also post a guidance as following.
+My project2-Sentiment Analysis was written in Jupyter Notebook, so it is quite different to run unit test for .ipynb files, therefore I also post a guidance as following.

-## How to do unit test for .ipynb
+## 1. Unit test for .ipynb

 I explored 3 ways to do so, which are `doctest`,`unittest`,`testbook`.
 In the end, I decided on using testbook and pytest to finish unit testing.
 Official website of testbook: `https://testbook.readthedocs.io/en/latest/`